elvingm/cc-gif-group-api/README.md

 # Gif Group API

 This API is a basic solution for a game application where users create Gif Groups under a common theme.
+The API is written in Go and backed by Redis.
 Responses are in JSON, and responds to the following endpoints:

 - [GET] /groups - returns all groupings of gifs
 - [GET] /groups/{id}/gifs - returns all gifs for the group matching the id specified